 Understanding Car Accidents

 There are more than six million passenger car accidents in the U.S. every year.
-Still, you can do certain things to prevent car accidents.
-If you're ever in a car accident, you will need to file a claim with your car insurance company before doing anything else.
+Rear-end collisions are the most common.
+If you're ever in an accident, file a claim with your insurance company as soon as possible.
+Understanding car accidents and what causes them can help you avoid expensive insurance claims.

 Free Car Insurance Comparison